benbalter/benbalter.github.com/_posts/2023-01-13-great-extended-leave-documents.md

 #### ☎️ Contact preferences

 How do you want to be contacted while on leave, if at all?
 What do you want to be contacted about?
 What's considered urgent?
-Set expectations as to how often you will be checking email, Slack, your phone, etc. if you are going to check them at all, so that colleagues know how to get in touch with you, and when to expect a response.
+Set expectations as to how often you will be checking email, Slack, your phone, and so on if you are going to check them at all, so that colleagues know how to get in touch with you, and when to expect a response.

 #### ✍️ Points of contact